Afonso8808/m431_pe24c_Game_Chooser/resources/IPERKA/02_Plan.md

 ---

 ### Milestones
-* I laid out six simple milestones for the project to break down the work into manageable stages.
+* I laid out seven simple milestones for the project to break down the work into manageable stages.

-![Milestones][plan2]
+![Milestones][plan1]

 ---